Documentation for declarator

 This declaration results in a type object being created and installed in the current package and current lexical scope under the name

 Journey.
 You can also declare classes lexically:

 This restricts their visibility to the current lexical scope, which can be useful if the class is an implementation detail nested inside a module or another class.

-Attributes are variables that exist per instance of a class.
+Attributes are variables that exist per instance of a class; when instantiated to a value, the association between the variable and its value is called a property.
 They are where the state of an object is stored.
-In Perl 6, all attributes are private.
+In Perl 6, all attributes are private, that means they can be accessed directly only by the class instance itself.
 They are typically declared using the

 has declarator and the

 While there is no such thing as a public (or even protected) attribute, there is a way to have accessor methods generated automatically: replace the

 ! twigil with the

 . should remind you of a method call).